Feira da Ladra

-The Feira da Ladra is the most popular flea market in the city of Lisbon, Portugal.
+The Feira da Ladra is a flea market in the city of Lisbon, Portugal.

 With roots dating back to the 13th century, the fair has moved from place to place over the centuries, until it settled in Campo de Santa Clara, parish of São Vicente, where it now takes place.
 It is dedicated, above all, to the trade of antiques, second-hand objects and crafts.

 The fair takes place weekly on Tuesdays and Saturdays, from 9 am until 6 pm.

 It is one of Lisbons three flea markets, along with the newer Feira do Relógio and Feira das Galinheiras.